 In 2015, former Indianapolis Public Safety Director and Chief of Police, Troy Riggs, outlined a visionary, analytical review of public safety and quality of life.
 He shared that hunger is at the foundation of many social issues, including crime.
 His report showed that many offenses are committed to raise money to obtain food.
 This understanding compelled Gleaners to develop an education and engagement program to address the hunger issue in each of the six “focus areas.”

-In 2017, CARE Mobile Pantries served more than 20,000 households and provided over 350,000 lbs of fresh, healthy produce.
-The program has been so successful that this year, we expanded to pilot CARE Bags, allowing officers to carry bags of food that will provide 8-12 meals for a family that may need immediate assistance.
+In 2018, CARE Mobile Pantries served more than 16,000 households and provided over 320,000 lbs of fresh, healthy produce.
+The program has been so successful that we expanded to CARE Bags, allowing officers to carry bags of food that will provide 8-12 meals for a family that may need immediate assistance.

 June 3, 2019 – August 24, 2019